Searching for salamanders in Ontario’s everglades

 Salamanders and newts can live on land, in the water or a combination of the two.
 The Minesing Wetlands’ mix of forests, fens and swamps provides excellent habitat for these amphibious animals.

-In the spring and summer of 2018, Nature Conservancy of Canada (NCC) staff will be monitoring properties to see which salamanders are using the Minesing Wetlands for all or part of their life cycle.
+Each spring and summer, Nature Conservancy of Canada (NCC) staff monitor properties to see which salamanders are using the Minesing Wetlands for all or part of their life cycle.

 In 2016, NCC staff found a mudpuppy salamander, but other sightings of this elusive species have been few and far between.
 The lack of population information is due, in part, to the sheer inaccessibility of the Minesing Wetlands during salamander breeding season in the spring, as the entire wetland floods and much of it is fully underwater.

-One area that will be studied is the Tom Wilcox Nature Reserve, a 425-acre (172-hectare) fen and swamp habitat, which is part of the Minesing Wetlands and an important stopover for waterfowl, and home to rare turtles, flowers and, hopefully, salamanders.
+One area that is studied is the Tom Wilcox Nature Reserve, a 172-hectare (425-acre) fen and swamp habitat, which is part of the Minesing Wetlands and an important stopover for waterfowl, and home to rare turtles, flowers and, hopefully, salamanders.

 Mudpuppy, Minesing Wetlands, ON (Photo by NCC)